-Figure 60 illustrates existing business, retail and industrial activities within FA 3.
+Figure 105 illustrates existing business, retail and industrial activities within FA 3.
 A portion of the Pietermaritzburg CBD lies within the Northern Area FA.
 The main office and commercial activities take place within the Pietermaritzburg CBD and small-scale mixed-use activities are scattered throughout the rest of the FA.
-An industrial park is located at Panorama Gardens with an existing quarry located north east of the industrial park.
+An industrial park is located at Panorama Gardens with an existing quarry located northeast of the industrial park.

-As illustrated on Figure 61 the SDF proposes intensification along Connor road, Bangalore road, Khan road, Balham road and Chota Motala road and urban regeneration is proposed in and around the Northdale node.
+As illustrated on Figure 105 the SDF proposes intensification along Connor Road, Bangalore Road, Khan Road, Balham Road and Chota Motala road and urban regeneration is proposed in and around the Northdale node.
 New SDAs have been identified.
 Firstly, a new site for commercial activities have been identified at Liberty Mall and secondly, a mixed-use site near the Quarry / Copeville node.
 The economic conditions described earlier in this report impact on the up take of land for new commercial, retail and industrial development within Msunduzi.
-Error!
-Reference source not found. provides an indication of the up-take rate for commercial, mixed use and industrial activities based on the anticipated economic conditions in the short to medium-term.
+Table 46 provides an indication of the up-take rate for commercial, mixed use and industrial activities based on the anticipated economic conditions in the short to medium-term.

-Population growth (2016 - 2050) Per capita Future supply based on population growth Land area requirement Total facility demand Lower order shopping centres 72,675 0.4m /capita 29,070m2 / 2.90ha 1-2ha 2 - 3 Larger centres , 0.6m2/capita 43,605m / 4.36ha 10-20ha 0
+Population growth (2016 - 2050) Per capita Future supply based on population growth Land area requirement Total facility demand Lower order shopping centres 72,675 0.4m2/capita 29,070m2 / 2.90ha 1-2ha 2 - 3 Larger centres ,-: 0.6m2/capita 43,605m2 / 4.36ha 10-20ha 0

-Figure 61: Functional Area 3 - Business, retail and industrial Strategic Development Areas
+Figure 105: Functional Area 3 - Business, retail and industrial Strategic Development Areas